Shiginn/svsfunc/docs/usage/parse.rst

 ParseBD
 -------
 ParseBD will try to parse the .mpls files in the BDMV to extract the list of the episodes in the correct order.
-To do so, you can specify the path to each BD volume or leave ``bd_volumes=None`` to try to find them automatically (they need to be in ``bdmv_folder`` directory).
+To do so, you can specify the path to the BDMV folder (it will try to find every volumes present in this folder and subfolders) or give the path to every BD volume.
-The ``ep_playlist`` parameters can be used to change the playlist file to parse.
-In most BD, the correct playlist file is ``00001.mpls``.
-In this exemple, it will use the playlist file ``00000.mpls``.
+Use the ``ep_playlist`` parameters to select the playlist file to parse.
+In most BD, the correct playlist file is ``00000.mpls`` or ``00001.mpls``.
+In this exemple, it will use the playlist file ``00000.mpls`` (``ep_playlist=0``).

 The indexer used can be configured using :py:class:`svsfunc.indexer.Indexer`.